-Lana spread her legs a bit farther apart, and she leant forward to kiss one of Ben’s shoes.
+Lana spread her legs a bit farther apart, and she leaned forward to kiss one of Ben’s shoes.

-From the front of the room, Damien looked over his shoulder at her, his eyebrows raised.
+From the front of the room, Damien looked at her, his eyebrows raised.

 Firm, relentless hands landed on her shoulders.
 Her heart rate increased with her panic.